 Humans are hardwired to understand and respond to archetypal images in a way that is completely beyond their control.
 Marketing execs and Hollywood studios have long capitalized on this psychology, using it to create inspiring stories and profitable brands.
 Public figures who seem larger than life than life often trigger deep archetypal responses within us.
 Consider Mother Teresa the selfless, archetypal mother and Martin Luther King; the archetypal male Messiah.
+Our signature feminine archetype quiz will tell you exactly how you connect with all 7 feminine archetypes.

 An archetype is to the psyche what the body is to the mind.